FurhatRobotics/FurhatJSCore/README.md

 has methods to send events, subscribe to events and helper methods such as say, gesture, etc.

-#### init

-Initializes the furhat socket connection and executes the callback method.

 **Parameters**

 -   `domain`  IP Address for furhatOS - localhost if SDK.
 -   `port`  port for RealTimeAPI module of furhatOS.
 -   `route`  route for RealTimeAPI module of furhatOS.

--   `callback`  callback method to be executed on successful opening of websocket.
+#### init

+Initializes the connection and return a promise.
+Await for the promise to resolve before using the object

 #### send